scality/runner-manager/docs/development/workflows.md

 Webhook events are sent by GitHub on selected events, such as:

-- Push to a repository
+- Push to a repository.
-- Pull requests is merged
+- Pull requests is merged.
-- A workflow is triggered
+- A workflow is triggered.

 In the case of the runner manager, we are interested in `workflow_job` events that are triggered when a job is queued, running or completed.